mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 ## Static mode

-It is also possible to render any Time Picker without the popover/modal and field.
+It is also possible to render the Time Picker component without the popover/modal and field.
 This will enable building custom popover/modal containers.

 {{"demo": "StaticTimePickerDemo.js", "bg": true}}

 ## Form props

-The Time Picker component can be disabled or read-only.
+The component can be disabled or read-only.

 {{"demo": "FormPropsTimePickers.js"}}

 ## Views

-The Time Picker component can contain three views: `hours`, `minutes`, and `seconds`.
+The component can contain three views: `hours`, `minutes`, and `seconds`.
 By default, only the `hours` and `minutes` views are enabled.

 You can customize the enabled views using the `views` prop.